Image Credit: www.mommypage,com |

 *stare down*

-Me: "If you don’t put it down, you will go to time out."
+Me: "If you don’t put it down, you will go to

 Her: "No. I don't wanna."